-- Tie bids – Occurs when two bidders bid the same amount.
-Credit for the bid is given to whichever bidder first had the bid on record (online auctions) or recognized by the auctioneer (live auction).
+- Tie Bids – A tie bid occurs when two bidders bid the same amount.
+Credit for the bid goes to whichever bidder first had the bid on record at online auctions or whoever was recognized by the auctioneer at live auctions.
 The auction terms and conditions should address tie bid situations.

 - “Yep!” – The exuberant sound a bid assistant or ringman utters to notify the auctioneer of a new bid.